Logmanager documentation

 Log collection optimization

-The default logging scheme and sending logs to syslog is not quite optimal.
+The default logging scheme and sending logs to the syslog is not quite optimal.
 By default, FortiOS logs the following:

-1. Start of session
+1. Start of the session,

-2. Session progress, every few minutes
+2. Session progress every few minutes,

-3. End of session
+3. End of the session.

-This means that if you have for example, a long running session (which survives cluster restarts), it generates a large volume of traffic, which can break the appearance of the Traffic dashboards.
+This means that if you have, for example, a long running session (which survives cluster restarts), it generates a large volume of traffic, which can break the appearance of the traffic dashboards.

 Examplelog: